rthijssen/BurpExtensionBoilerplate-Python/README.md

 # Boilerplate Burp extension #

-Simple Burp extension implementing a scanner, a proxy message processor and a custom intruder
+Simple Burp extension implementing a scanner and a proxy message processor.